Binary translation: Examples for static binary translations

 In the 1960s Honeywell provided a program called the Liberator for their Honeywell 200 series of computers; it could translate programs for the IBM 1400 series of computers into programs for the Honeywell 200 series.

 In 1995 Norman Ramsey at Bell Communications Research and Mary F. Fernandez at Department of Computer Science, Princeton University developed The New Jersey Machine-Code Toolkit that had the basic tools for static assembly translation.

 In 2004 Scott Elliott and Phillip R. Hutchinson at Nintendo developed a tool to generate "C" code from Game Boy binary that could then be compiled for a new platform and linked against a hardware library for use in airline entertainment systems.

 In 2014, an ARM architecture version of the 1998 video game StarCraft was generated by static recompilation and additional reverse engineering of the original x86 version.

 The Pandora handheld community was capable of developing the required tools on their own and achieving such translations successfully several times.

 Another example is the NES-to-x86 statically recompiled version of the videogame Super Mario Bros. which was generated under usage of LLVM in 2013.

 For instance, a successful x86-to-x64 static recompilation was generated for the procedural terrain generator of the video game Cube World in 2014.

 Dynamic binary translation

-Dynamic binary translation (DBT) looks at a short sequence of code—typically on the order of a single basic block—then translates it and caches the resulting sequence.
-Code is only translated as it is discovered and when possible, and branch instructions are made to point to already translated and saved code (memoization).
+Dynamic binary translation (DBT) translates binary code during program execution.
+A common implementation translates source code in units such as basic blocks and stores the generated target code in a code cache so that previously translated blocks can be reused.

-Dynamic binary translation differs from simple emulation (eliminating the emulator's main read-decode-execute loop—a major performance bottleneck), paying for this by large overhead during translation time.
-This overhead is hopefully amortized as translated code sequences are executed multiple times.
+Dynamic binary translation differs from simple emulation because translated target instructions can subsequently execute directly from the code cache.
+Translation itself imposes a run-time cost, and DBT systems attempt to amortize this overhead by reusing translated code, particularly for frequently executed regions.

-More advanced dynamic translators employ dynamic recompilation where the translated code is instrumented to find out what portions are executed a large number of times, and these portions are optimized aggressively.
-This technique is reminiscent of a JIT compiler, and in fact such compilers (e.g. Sun's HotSpot technology) can be viewed as dynamic translators from a virtual instruction set (the bytecode) to a real one.
+More advanced dynamic translators employ dynamic recompilation, using execution information to identify frequently executed regions and apply additional optimization.
+This approach is similar to just-in-time compilation, although binary translators operate on already compiled machine code rather than source code or a language-level intermediate representation.